Why did the Titanic sink?

 The voyage was also intended to generate positive publicity for the company, which was in competition with other large shipping organisations, such as the Cunard Line.

-The ship was to carry a mix of wealthy passengers and immigrants, as well as a large crew of nearly 900 people.
+The ship was to carry 2224 people, which included 1317 passengers and a large crew of 907.

 As the day for the maiden voyage of the Titanic approached, there was genuine anticipation generated by a great deal of media attention.